Points won directly behind the serve:

 24 % Berasategui – 24 of 98

 The 30-year-old Karbacher [178] was struggling with injuries (heart muscle inflammation & right ankle) the entire 1997 and the victory over Berasategui [15] helped him to regain the confidence to come back to the Top 100.
-Karbacher was a “lucky loser” in that tournament, he was twice break down in the 2nd set, and trailed *0:2 (30-all) in the 3rd set, later on, was two points away from defeat at 5-all in the tie-break – Berasategui made a forehand error, and the German converted his first match point with a service winner.
-For Karbacher it was the first victory against an opponent of Berasategui’s calibre within two years (Todd Martin, Cincinnati ’96).
-The Spaniard lost the third match in 1998 being very close to victory (squandered match points losing deciding 3rd set tie-breaks in Monte Carlo & Hamburg). # Karbacher extended Berasategui’s losing streak to six in a row (including a Challenger loss to Koubek)
+Karbacher was a “lucky loser” in that tournament, he was twice a break down in the 2nd set, and trailed *0:2 (30-all) in the 3rd set, later on, he was two points away from defeat at 5-all in the tie-break – Berasategui made a forehand error, and the German converted his first match point with a service winner.
+For Karbacher it was the first victory against an opponent of Berasategui’s calibre within two years (previous: Todd Martin, Cincinnati ’96).
+The Spaniard lost the third match in 1998 being very close to victory (squandered match points losing deciding 3rd set tie-breaks in Monte Carlo & Hamburg).
+Karbacher extended Berasategui’s losing streak to six in a row (including a Challenger loss to Koubek)…

 Deciding 3rd set tie-breaks in the end of their careers: